Re-Alloc/Re-Alloc/README.md

 Fun facts:

-- I have two black cats
+- I have two cats
 - I'm into anime (JoJo's is my favorite)
 - I REALLY like memes and broken humor
 - I'm kinda shy
-- I like doing calisthenics, reading books and manga and going for a walk sometimes
+- I like doing exercise, reading books and going for a walk
 - I LOVE videogames (for example, Persona 3), specially retro games.